 The Portuguese authorities are bound by a duty to issue beneficiaries of international protection a residence permit.
-The duration of residence permits is dependent on the type of international protection granted: the residence permit for refugees is valid for 5 years, while the residence permit for subsidiary protection beneficiaries is valid for 3 years.
-According to the statistics provided by SEF, in 2019 a total of 195 residence permits were issued to refugees and 113 residence permits were issued to beneficiaries of subsidiary protection.
+The duration of residence varies according to the type of international protection granted: the residence permit for refugees is valid for 5 years, while the residence permit for subsidiary protection beneficiaries is valid for 3 years.
+According to the statistics provided by SEF, in 2020 a total of 257 residence permits were issued to refugees and 60 residence permits were issued to beneficiaries of subsidiary protection.

 Article 67 Asylum Act.
 This provision is generally in line with Article 24 recast Qualification Directive.

 Observatory for Migration, Entrada, Acolhimento e Integração de Requerentes e Beneficiários de Protecção Internacional em Portugal – Relatório Estatístico do Asilo 2020, May 2020, p.227, available in Portuguese at: https://bit.ly/2MGYtB9.

 Observatory for Migration, Entrada, Acolhimento e Integração de Requerentes e Beneficiários de Protecção Internacional em Portugal – Relatório Estatístico do Asilo 2020, May 2020, p.17, available in Portuguese at: https://bit.ly/2MGYtB9.

 Decree-Law 10-A/2020 of 13 March 2020, available in Portuguese at: https://bit.ly/2K2dNnb.
 An English translation of the amended Decree-Law is available at: https://bit.ly/3kUSqG0 [last updated on 15 January 2021].